 This approach means that some of the adult destination content is more lightweight than you’d get on a more adult-oriented tour, but kids are so happy in this heavily kid-customized environment that this is a price worth paying.

 Disney receives an average of 1,200 resumes every year for their Adventures by Disney tour guides; of this applicant pool, only 12 people are selected as guides.
 Talk about a rigorous hiring process!

 Adventures by Disney guides are trained together to meet Disney standards and run these trips with a professional, consistent approach.
 Our guides in Scotland had an infinite amount of energy, enthusiasm, and patience.
 As expected, they both clearly loved children and went out of their way to cater to their every need.

 Before the trip, I wondered if we would be picked up at the airport by Mickey Mouse and friends … I didn’t know what to expect.
 It turns out that the Mouse Factor on Adventures by Disney trips is kept intentionally low to enhance the authenticity of the destination experience.

 Scotland is the only itinerary based on a Disney movie.
 The only characters present on the trip were on the pins handed out every day after visiting different attractions.
 The Disney trip elements relate to quality, not theme parks.

 Stay tuned for my full review of our Adventures by Disney Scotland adventure.
 The only negative to note is that these itineraries are already sold out for 2013!
 2014 and beyond is still available …

 Editorial Note: Adventures by Disney provided complimentary access to their new Scotland itinerary.
 As always, our opinions on Ciao Bambino are our own.

 Need help planning a Disney trip or any other top family travel destination?
-Our Family Vacation Planning Team can help!
+Our Family Travel Advising Team can help!
 Request assistance on our Connect with a Family Travel Advisor page.